parametric-svg/tutorial/Readme.md

 Now comes the big moment.
 Click the button *Set* or hit <kbd>CTRL + ENTER</kbd> on your keyboard to set the attribute!
 Hold your breath, and—

 nothing happened?

+No worries.
 Inkscape can’t evaluate parametric attributes yet – it’s quite a new idea.
-In the next section we’ll learn how to use a web app to pass variables to our parametric graphic and evaluate the attribute we’ve created.
+In the next section we’ll learn how to use a web-based editor to pass variables to our parametric graphic and render the thing.

+You may have noticed that by adding the `parametric:` prefix we created a new attribute.
+The original `r` attribute we had selected stayed how it was – Inkscape didn’t replace it.
+We wouldn’t want that – the plain old `r` attribute is our fallback value.
+It will be used by Inkscape and other SVG viewers which don’t understand the *parametric.svg* format.

+> 💡
+>
+> Any parametric attribute should have a static fallback – an attribute without the `parametric:` prefix.

 If you feel like it, you can set other parametric attributes on the circle.
 How about setting `parametric:style` to `concat('stroke: tomato; stroke-width: ' + string(2 * 3))`?
 Don’t worry if you don’t know exactly what it means.
 You can read up on our [specs][] later.